ungoogled-software/ungoogled-chromium-archlinux/README.md

 `git clone --recurse-submodules https://github.com/ungoogled-software/ungoogled-chromium-archlinux`

-After cloning, cd into that repository and do this entire section below:
+You should update the submodule first.
+After that, do this entire section below:

 ```sh
 ./devutils/update_patches.sh merge